MP Estate Planning UK

 Right to Challenge Trustee Decisions

-If a beneficiary is dissatisfied with a trustee’s decision, they can contest the trust or seek mediation to resolve the dispute.
+If a beneficiary is dissatisfied with how the trust is being administered, they can contest the trust or seek mediation to resolve the dispute before it escalates to court proceedings.

-The following table summarises the key rights of beneficiaries:
+The following table summarises how beneficiary rights differ by trust type:

 Changes to Beneficiaries